Class TensorNetwork

 Returns:

-{shared_ptr to Graph, vector of vertex labels, vector of vertex colors, vector of vertex types}
+{shared_ptr to Graph, vector of vertex labels, vector of optional vertex TeX labels, vector of vertex colors, vector of vertex types, vector of cluster ordinals for each vertex}

 Public Static Attributes